 About me

-My research centers around Nanophotonics, with a focus on investigating the physical mechanisms and optical singularities associated with light-matter interaction.
-I strive to contribute to the advancement of this field by exploring new frontiers in light-field manipulation, topological photonics, and optomechanics.
-Additionally, I am actively engaged in the development of versatile nano-devices for on-chip and fiber-based platforms, including applications in optical tweezers, communication, and imaging.
+My research centers on Nanophotonics, focusing on the physical mechanisms and optical singularities in light-matter interactions.
+I aim to advance this field by exploring new frontiers in light-field manipulation, topological photonics, and optomechanics.
+I am also actively developing versatile nano-devices for on-chip and fiber-based platforms, with applications in optical tweezers, optical communication, photonic waveguiding circuits, and imaging.

 Fundamental Research